KieranBond/Tomorrow-ify/README.md

 This requires you having `node` installed, and an `NPM` version of 5.2.0 or greater.

+It should get the website running in your local browser (with hot reloads) on `http://localhost:8080`.

 ### Backend

 To start the database, run `docker compose up` from the root folder.
 That will get an instance of [DynamoDB](https://aws.amazon.com/dynamodb/) running locally at `http://localhost:8000`.